qtips/qtips.github.io/_drafts/2016-06-11-clrever-regression-testing.md

 title: Regression Testing
 ---

 My new client and project has been alive quite a time and has involved many people and consultants going in and out.
 It also has a large code base and typically, these combinations entail code beeing written in different styles making it harder to read and maintain.
-However, involving many people can also result in rise of new and smart solution to common problems IF the work the environment facilitates innovation.
-This is an entire subject in itself, which I will not dwell into here, but rather, I will describe one smart approach that has been developed in the project which I learned recently involving regression testing.
+However, involving many people can also result in rise of new and smart solution to common problems IF the work environment facilitates innovation.
+This is an entire subject in itself, which I will not dwell into here, but my client is one that actively supports innovation from its employees.
+I will describe one smart approach that has been developed in the project which I learned recently involving regression testing.

 The client consists of around 8-9 software development teams, each responsible for their own business module.
 The module my team is working on consists mainly of a large library which contains complex business logic.
 Other teams are allowed to commit code into our components if they need to do minor changes as a result of changes in their own module.
 To allow such behaviour in a complex and large code base requires thoroghly testing, and the normal unit and integration tests are not enough.
 Regression testing is essential to ensure quality, but can be expensive and boring if done manually before each release.
 We need a clever way of automated regression testing which is au pair with manual test!